mnaoumov/obsidian-plugin-chronos/README.md

 By default, Chronos ordering is set by the stacking of the elements in the timeline.

-The _OrderBy_ flag can be used to specify an ordering
+The `ORDERBY` flag can be used to specify an ordering

 > [!WARNING]
 > Ordering can make the timeline laggy when there are many items.
 Use with precaution